GoogleCloudPlatform/cloud-bigtable-examples/java/quickstart/README.md

-# Cloud Bigtable Hello World
+# Cloud Bigtable Quickstart

-This is a simple application that demonstrates using the native HBase API to connect to and interact with Cloud Bigtable.
+This is a simple application that demonstrates using the native HBase API to connect to a Cloud Bigtable instance and read a row from a table.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->